More <

 • Hyperviscosity, which causes the blood to become too thick.
 This can make it harder for blood to flow through small blood vessels.

-• Anemia, when the IgM antibody binds to red blood cells.
+• Anemia, when the IgM antibody binds to red blood cells and damages them.

 • Kidney disease, when the IgM antibody deposits in kidney tissue.